curtisalexander/saspyrilia-sandbox/README.md

 >  ODA_USER=myusername ODA_PASSWORD=mypassword ./sandbox-startup.sh
 ```

+#### File Availability
+All files in the repository directory are bind mounted inside the container within `~/work`.
+Thus any new notebooks created / modified underneath `~/work` will persist once the container is stopped.

 ### Usage

 ### Python, R, and Julia
 Using Python, R, and Julia is as simple as opening a notebook with the appropriate kernel!
 All computation is performed locally.

 ### SAS
 As noted within [SAS Requirements](#sas-requirements), all computation actually takes place at SAS ODA.
 Thus, one will need setup their `~/.authinfo` file to make the needed connection to SAS ODA.